 Utah taxpayers can choose from a variety of nonprofit groups to which they can make contributions via their tax returns.

 A Utah resident who donates an organ may claim a tax credit for up to $10,000 of qualified expenses incurred for the donation of human bone marrow or any part of an intestine, kidney, liver, lung or pancreas for transplantation in another individual.
 Qualified expenses include taxpayer expenses for travel and lodging as well as any unreimbursed lost wages.

-Utah has its own Taxpayer Advocate Service that helps people that have been unable to successfully resolve a state tax issue for more than 45 days or by the date promised.
-The Advocate's office can be reached by phone at (801) 297-7562 or email at email@example.com.
+Utah has its own Taxpayer Advocate Service that helps people who have been unable to successfully resolve a state tax issue for more than 45 days or by the date promised.
+The advocate’s office can be reached by phone at (801) 297-7562 or email at email@example.com.